 Your request has been received by DRG.
 A represantative will contact you shortly to provide more details on the research and data contained in this report and ensure that it will meet your current research needs.

 Characterized by high incidence and long treatment durations, the breast cancer market represents a great commercial opportunity for drug developers.
-CDK4/6 inhibitors (Pfizer’s Ibrance, Novartis Kisqali and Eli Lilly’s Verzenio) are creating new dynamics in the metastatic HR+/HER2– treatment practice.
-In HER2+ breast cancer, emerging HER2-targeting drugs currently in development are forecasted to enter the market, while current HER2-targeting agents see their sales changing as a result of competition, label expansions, biosimilars entry and new trials leading to changes in treatment guidelines.
-Furthermore, the approval of AstraZeneca’s Lynparza and anticipated future entry of other PARP inhibitors and immune checkpoint inhibitors will provide more diverse treatment options, especially for triple-negative breast cancer.
+CDK4/6 inhibitors (Pfizer’s Ibrance, Novartis’ Kisqali, and Eli Lilly’s Verzenio/Verzenios/Virginio) are creating new dynamics in the metastatic HR-positive/HER2-negative treatment practice.
+In HER2-positive breast cancer, emerging HER2-targeting drugs currently in development are forecasted to enter the market, while current HER2-targeting agents see their sales changing as a result of competition, label expansions, biosimilars entry and new trials leading to changes in treatment guidelines.
+Furthermore, the approval of PARP inhibitors (AstraZeneca’s Lynparza and Pfizer’s Telzenna) and PD-1-targeting agents (Roche/Genentech/Chugai’s Tecentriq) and anticipated future entry of agents within these drug classes will provide more diverse treatment options, especially for triple-negative breast cancer.

 Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.